frederic-perez/AmE-dictionary/data/dictionary.md

 __power bar__
 __power play__
 __power strip__ _n_ :two: A portable device consisting of a plug, wire, and one or more rows of electrical outlets, usually activated by a power switch.
-__power trip__ _n slang_ An action undertaken chiefly for the gratification associated with the exercise of power over another or others: _"He was giving orders, and people were taking them.
+__power trip__ _n slang_ An action undertaken chiefly for the gratification associated with the exercise of power over another or others: _“He was giving orders, and people were taking them.
 He was on a power trip”._ (Nelson DeMille)
 __powerbocking__ _n_ The act of powerbocking is jumping and running with elastic-like spring-loaded stilts.
 __powerhouse__ _n_ :three::dart: A highly energetic and indefatigable person.
 __powerlessness__